The Ultimate Guide to Ice Skating Around Philadelphia

 Laura Sims Skate House

 Not only is this skate house an icon in the Cobbs Creek community, but it also boasts free admission for skating (you’ll just pay $3 for the skate rental).
-The public skate hours are as follows: Monday and Wednesday, 7 p.m. through 9 p.m.; Fridays, 7:45 p.m. through 9:45 p.m.; Saturday and Sunday, 3 p.m. through 5 p.m. and 5:30 p.m. through 7:30 p.m.
+The public skate hours are as follows: Monday and Wednesday, 7 p.m. through 9 p.m.; Fridays, 7:45 p.m. through 9:45 p.m.; Saturdays, 3 p.m. through 5 p.m. and 5:30 p.m. through 7:30 p.m.
+The facilities also offer skating lessons and an open hockey option.

 Rizzo Ice Rink